CooperNiebuhr/Multi-Step-AIC/README.md

-# final_project_group2
+# Multi-Step AIC

 <!-- badges: start -->
 <!-- badges: end -->

 ## Overview

-`finalprojectgroup2` implements a **multi-path forward model selection** procedure.
+`Multi-Step AIC` implements a **multi-path forward model selection** procedure.
 Traditional stepwise model selection commits to a single best model at each iteration, which often leads to instability when many models have very similar AIC values.
 This package instead maintains a *frontier* of near-optimal models at each step, allowing multiple promising paths to be evaluated and compared.
+Unlike classical forward stepwise procedures (e.g. stepAIC), which follow a single greedy path, this approach explicitly preserves uncertainty in early selection decisions.

 This enables:

 - exploration of multiple plausible model sequences,
 - identification of unstable variable-selection decisions,
-- and post-selection validation through stability-based filtering.
+- and post-selection screening through stability-based filtering.

 A typical workflow consists of: